tstack/lnav/docs/source/cli.rst

 .. option:: format <format-name> regex <regex-name> pull

    Pull changes to a regex that was previously pushed to regex101.com .

+.. option:: piper clean

+   Remove all of the files that stored data that was piped into **lnav**.

+.. option:: piper list

+   List all of the data that was piped into **lnav** from oldest to newest.
+   The listing will show the creation time, the URL you can use to reopen the data, and a description of the data.
+Passing the :option:`-v` option will print out additional metadata that was captured, such as the current working directory of **lnav** and the environment variables.

+.. option:: regex101 import <regex101-url> <format-name> [<regex-name>]

+   Convert a regex101.com entry into a skeleton log format file.

 Environment Variables
 ---------------------